Today's Articles

 From 1966 to 1987, he served as the Professor of Meteorology and Chairman of the Contemporary Trends Course at the University of Wisconsin.
 In 1970, Professor Anderson was appointed Professor of Afro-American Studies and Chairman of the Meteorology Department.
 In 1978, Professor Anderson became Associate Dean at the University of Wisconsin, Madison.
 Dr. Anderson was also a professor in the Department of Marine, Earth, and Atmospheric Sciences at North Carolina State University in Raleigh, N.C., from 1987 until he retired in 1990.

-He was a significant contributor to a program at the university that has received national credit for its forecasting of severe storms.
+He was a significant contributor to a university program that has received national credit for its forecasting of severe storms.
 Anderson's research focused on Cloud and Aerosol Physics and Meteorology of other Planets.
 Dr. Charles Edward Anderson died on October 21, 1994.

 To Become an Environmental Scientist